radian-software/apheleia/README.md

 However, you may install using any other package manager if you prefer.

+### Dependencies

+Emacs 27 or later is supported.
+Apheleia does not include any formatters.
+You must install any formatter separately that you wish to use.
+As long as it is on `$PATH` then Apheleia will pick it up automatically; missing formatters will silently be skipped, but errors from invoking installed formatters will be reported on buffer save.

+It is recommended to have Bash installed, as this is used as a dependency for Apheleia to invoke certain formatters (e.g.
+Node.js-based formatters).

+Windows support is not guaranteed due to lack of support for common open standards on this platform.
+Pull requests adjusting Apheleia for improved cross-platform portability will be accepted, but no guarantees are made about stability on Windows.

 ## User guide

 To your init-file, add the following form: